LVT is an abbreviation for Luxury Vinyl Tiles. Our experts explain more about this popular floor covering.

 An LVT floor can look like real wood or real stone and have any design printed on it, but it also offers many practical benefits.
-It's produced in shapes of tiles or planks.
-Luxury Vinyl Tiles are a relatively new product and one of the fastest growing products within the flooring market.
-It can often be chosen over laminate flooring especially in areas where water is present.
+It is produced in shapes of tiles or planks.
+Luxury vinyl flooring is still a relatively new product and one of the fastest-growing products within the flooring market.
+It can often be chosen over laminate flooring or tiles, especially in areas where water is present.
 However, with the introduction of water-resistant laminate flooring for bathrooms, there are still a lot of good options available.
 It is often referred to as "Click Vinyl" and "luxury vinyl tiles".

 How is LVT flooring made?